 Quatuor Bozzini, Music from Canada

 Since 1999, Quatuor Bozzini has been an original voice in new, experimental and classical music.
-They have commissioned over 200 pieces, and presented more than 300 world premieres.
-Their skew is radically contemporary, propelling the hyper-creative Montréal scene, and beyond.
+They have commissioned over 200 pieces and presented more than 300 world premieres.
+Their skew is radically contemporary, propelling the hyper-creative foursome into the Montréal scene and beyond.

 Royal Winnipeg Ballet, Going Home Star—Truth and Reconciliation

 October 11, 8:00 p.m., and October 12, 12:00 p.m. and 8:00 p.m. | Auditorio del Estado, Centro de Convenciones Guanajuato

 Founded in 1939, the Royal Winnipeg Ballet presents more than 50 performances every season, and has performed in the United States, South America, Europe, the Middle East, Russia, Japan, Asia, Mexico—and every Canadian province.
 Going Home Star—Truth and Reconciliation explores the world of Annie, a young, urban First Nations woman adrift in a contemporary life.
 When she meets Gordon, a long-haired trickster disguised as a homeless man, she’s propelled into a world she’s always sensed but never seen.
 Together, Annie and Gordon learn that without truth, there is no reconciliation.